peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 [RFC2818]), based on a demonstration of control over the website's domain via a fully-automated challenge/response protocol.

-OpenID Connect Federation 1.0 [OIDC-FED] is a standard that allows building multilateral federations through a trust evaluation mechanism attesting the possession of public keys, signature capabilities, protocol specific metadata and several administrative and technical information in the form of trust marks, related to a specific entity belonging to an organization.
+OpenID Federation 1.0 is a standard that allows building multilateral federations through a trust evaluation mechanism attesting the possession of public keys, signature capabilities, protocol specific metadata and several administrative and technical information in the form of trust marks, related to a specific entity belonging to an organization.

-This document defines how X.509 certificates associating a given OpenID Entity with a key included in that Entity's Configuration can be issued by a trust anchor and its intermediates through the ACME protocol to all the organizations that are part of a federation built on top of OpenID Connect Federation 1.0.
+This document defines how X.509 certificates associating a given OpenID Federation Entity with a key included in that Entity's Configuration can be issued by a trust anchor and its intermediates through the ACME protocol to all the organizations that are part of a federation built on top of OpenID Connect Federation 1.0.